DataDog/hiring-engineers/answers.md

 - Visualizing your data
 - Monitoring and alarming
 - A closer look at application performance monitoring
-- Other ways to use datadog and upcoming features
+- Other ways to use datadog

 #### Assumptions and pre-requisites
 In an attempt to keep the focus on datadog and its features - the below pre-requisite steps will not be documented as part of this exercise.